Key Takeaways

 | Year 2 ROI (traffic continues, no new spend) | 233%+ | 400%+ | 550%+ |

-What 500 SEOs Say About Link Building ROI
+What 500 SEO Professionals Say About Link Building ROI

-Our 2026 survey of 500 SEO professionals provides indirect but powerful evidence about ROI:
+Our 2026 survey of 500 SEO professionals provides indirect but powerful evidence about ROI (see the full link building statistics for all data points):

 - 58% increased budgets year-over-year.
 Only 14% decreased.
 If link building didn't deliver ROI, budgets would be shrinking, not growing.

 - Budget increases are consistent across spend levels.
 Whether spending $1K or $12K+/month, roughly 55–62% increased their investment.
-This means ROI isn't just for big spenders — it's visible at every budget tier.
+This means the roi of link building isn't just for big spenders — it's visible at every budget tier.

 - 75% expect costs to rise — yet they keep investing.
 When practitioners expect higher costs AND continue increasing budgets, it means the returns are significant enough to justify paying more.

-- Digital PR advocates spend more: 40% of SEOs who rank digital PR as their best method spend $6,000+/month, compared to 34–36% for guest posting and link insertion advocates.
+- Digital PR advocates spend more: 40% of SEOs who rank digital PR as their best link building tactic spend $6,000+/month, compared to 34–36% for guest posting and link insertion advocates.
 Higher investment in higher-quality methods = confidence in superior returns.

 The AI visibility ROI bonus

 Traditional ROI calculations only capture Google ranking value.
 But digital PR also produces editorial brand mentions that drive AI search visibility — a channel that's growing rapidly but most businesses aren't measuring yet.
 Our survey found that 74% of SEOs believe links impact AI visibility, but only 24% are tracking it.
-The true ROI of digital PR link building includes this uncaptured AI visibility value.
+The true roi of link building from digital PR includes this uncaptured AI online visibility value.

 How to Maximize Link Building ROI

-Invest in quality over volume.
-Our survey confirms the industry consensus: 62% of SEOs prioritize quality, and only 9% chase volume.
+Invest in quality over link volume.
+Our survey confirms the industry consensus: 62% of SEOs prioritize quality, and only 9% chase link volume.
 A DR 70+ editorial link delivers more ranking impact than 5–10 DR 25 guest posts at the same or lower total cost.
+Quality backlinks from high authority websites outperform high-volume, low-quality approaches every time.
 See our digital PR vs. guest posting comparison for the full cost-per-authority analysis.
+Compare options in our best digital PR agencies guide.

 Target the right pages.
-Don't spread links evenly.
-Concentrate on pages with the highest revenue potential.
+Don't spread relevant backlinks evenly across your entire domain.
+Concentrate on service pages with the highest revenue potential.
 A link pointing to your highest-converting service page produces more ROI than the same link pointing to an informational blog post.
-Use a backlink audit to identify where your existing links are concentrated and where the gaps are.
+Use a backlink audit to identify where your existing links are concentrated and where the link profile gaps are.

 Fix your content first.
+Too often, teams overlook the importance of a solid content strategy to support their link building efforts.
 Links amplify good content but can't save bad content.
-Before investing in link building, ensure target pages have optimized titles, comprehensive content, strong internal linking, and clear conversion paths.
+Before investing in building links, ensure target pages have optimized titles, comprehensive content, strong internal linking, clear search intent alignment, and clear conversion paths.
+High-quality content can reduce the cost per link by attracting natural links organically, increasing ROI.
 The ROI of links to a well-optimized page is dramatically higher than links to a poorly optimized one.

 Combine methods strategically.
-Use digital PR for domain-wide authority and AI visibility (the highest ROI per link), supplemented by link insertions for targeted page-level boosts with specific anchor text.
-This combination produces better ROI than either method alone.
+Use digital PR for site's authority and AI visibility (the highest ROI per quality link), supplemented by link insertions for targeted page-level boosts with specific anchor text.
+This combination produces better ROI than either method alone because it addresses both domain authority and page-level ranking signals.

 Track and attribute properly.
-Set up GA4 conversion tracking before starting.
-Establish baseline organic traffic and keyword positions so you can measure the delta accurately.
-Without pre-campaign benchmarks, you can't calculate ROI — only guess at it.
+Set up Google Analytics conversion tracking before starting.
+Establish baseline search traffic, keyword rankings, and domain authority so you can measure link building ROI accurately.
+Without pre-campaign benchmarks, you can't calculate link building roi — only guess at it.

 When Link Building Is NOT Worth the Investment